Skip to content

 How it works:

-- Customers scan QR codes to earn and redeem
+• Customers scan QR codes to join and access their wallet

 Monetization: You don't charge for the loyalty program — it's a marketing tool that drives repeat business.
 The ROI comes from increased customer visits and higher lifetime value.